jnuber/quadMotorDriver_with_angles/README.md

 	https://tutorials-raspberrypi.com/raspberry-pi-xbox-360-controller-wireless/
 	https://pythonhosted.org/triangula/sixaxis.html

-Program to drive Raspberry Pi3 controlled 4 wheel chassi rover.
+Program to drive Raspberry Pi3 controlled 4 wheel chassis rover.
 Motors controlled by PiPlater Motor controller and XBox wireless controller via Pygame library.
 Reading a USB wireless XBox controller's left axis number 0,1, determined the joystick's angle from when pressed.

 Then used the the x/y value's offset from center to adjust left/right wheel speeds.
 Full forward, Reverse, hard left and right wheels are throttled at 100%.
 Other directions such as forward left/right, reverse left/right, one side will overdrive the other.
-For example, turning left, right side wheels will over drive left side and visa versa.
-NOTE that depending direction, x/y value are not always assigned to the same chassi wheels's drive side.
+For example, turning left, right side wheels will over drive left side and vice-versa.
+NOTE that depending direction, x/y value are not always assigned to the same chassis wheel's drive side.

  Calculating Angle                           /|